CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Scout only._ ***Playable during the organization phase on scout whose company is not moving.*** All hazard creature attacks against the scout's company this turn are canceled.
+> > _Scout only._ ***Playable during the organization phase on a scout whose company is not moving.*** All hazard creature attacks against the scout's company this turn are canceled.
 > >
 > > {: .fs-3 }
 > > _“...fled wailing back to hide in holes and dark lightless places far from hope."_ ***---&#65279;LotRVI***